IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 The Authorization Server SHALL include the HTTP *Cache-Control* response header field with value *no-store* and the *Pragma* response header field value *no-cache* to the access token response.

-A non-normative example of the access token response MAY look like:
+A non-normative example of the access token response is as follows:

 ```
 HTTP/1.1 200 OK
 Content-Type: application/json
 Cache-Control: no-store
 Pragma: no-cache

 {
+"token_type": "Bearer",
 "access_token": "2YotnFZFEjr1zCsicMWpAA",
-"token_type": "Bearer",
+"scope": scope_1 scope_2 ... scope_M
 "expires_in": 3600,
 "refresh_token": "tGzv3JOkF0XG5Qx2TlKWIA",
 "example_parameter": "example_value"
 }
 ```

+The Authorization Server SHALL respond an error response as defined in the OAuth 2.0 Authorization Franework [OAuth 2.1, Section 5.2 and 4.1.2.1] if a request does not match the requirements or is not understood.

 ### 3.71.5 Trigger Events